 - a. lurking

 - b.
 Imprecations

 - c.
 Falkative

 - d.
 Something that will come in the way of growth and prosperity.

-- 2. Frame sentences using the given words

-- a.
-Coyness

-- b.
-Viable

-- 3. What do you think Jacobs means when she says and children she had would have to "Follow the condition of the mother"?
+3. What do you think Jacobs means when she says and children she had would have to "Follow the condition of the mother"?2